-Aaron Wickenden is an Emmy® nominated filmmaker with extensive professional experience as a freelance editor, cinematographer, producer and director.
+Aaron Wickenden is an ACE Eddie and Emmy nominated filmmaker with extensive professional experience as a freelance editor, post supervisor, cinematographer, producer and director.
 He is regarded for bringing a tireless work ethic and playful spirit to each of his creative collaborations.
+Most recently he was recruited by Oscar winner Morgan Neville (20 Feet From Stardom) and acclaimed author Robert Gordon (Respect Yourself) to edit their new film "Best of Enemies", which will be premiering in competition at Sundance 2015.

 His professional career began via internships in 1999 with world-renowned photographers Richard Avedon and Annie Leibovitz and he still occasionally dabbles in photography.
 In the past year his images appeared on the covers of Realscreen and Videography magazines, and were also published in dozens of print outlets including Streetwise, Cineaste, Rolling Stone and The Chicagoan.
 Wickenden's commercial clients include Bank of America, Mom+Pop Records, and Epitaph Records.